-- Walls may be up to 7.5m long before a change in setback and eave line of at least 450mm is required. - The design of the home must incorporate either a porch, portico or verandah that is: - o At least 4m with a minimum depth of 1.5m; and - o Adequately covered, clearly defined and visible from the street.
+- Walls may be up to 7500mm long before a change in setback and eave line of at least 450mm is required. - $\cdot\;$ The design of the home must incorporate either a porch, portico or verandah that is: - At least 4m with a minimum depth of 1500mm; and - Adequately covered, clearly defined and visible from the street.